Стратегии на образователната и научната политика

 The initial realisation and transition from the education system to the labour market is typically smoother for individuals with secondary vocational education than for those with general secondary education, due to their higher professional skills.
 The advantages of secondary vocational education in facilitating the initial integration into the labour market are well established and widely recognised in the scientific literature (e.g. Ryan 2001; Biavaschi et al. 2012; Cahuc et al. 2013; Lamza-Maronić et al. 2014; Hall, 2016; Zimmermann et al. 2016; Brunetti and Corsini et al. 2018).

 Biavaschi et al. (2012) emphasise that vocational training is a key element, as it can match young people’s competences with employers’ needs.
 Hall (2016) shows that the reform in Sweden, which introduced more general training in vocational education, does not reduce the risk of unemployment.
 Brunetti and Corsini (2018), in their study of selected EU countries, show that vocational education often improves the employability of secondary school graduates compared to general education graduates, but its impact is in some cases not statistically significant, while systems with dual vocational training perform better.
-The focus on dual vocational training, which has proved successful in well-developed systems such as Germany’s, where training takes place simultaneously in school and in the workplace, undoubtedly ensures easier integration into the labour market.
-In this context, Cahuc et al. (2013) attribute the strong performance of the German labour market to its well-organised vocational education system.
-Lamza-Maronić et al. (2014) also suggest that in-company training should lead to a natural matching of labour supply and demand.
+The focus on dual vocational training, which has proved successful in well-developed systems such as Germany’s, where training takes place simultaneously in school and in the workplace, undoubtedly ensures easier integration into the market.
+In this context, Cahuc et al. (2013) attribute the strong performance of labour market to its well-organised vocational education system.
+Lamza-Maronić et al. (2014) also suggest that in-company training should lead to a natural matching of supply and demand.

-The analysis so far has provided both theoretical justification and empirical literature evidence for the notion that secondary vocational education leads to a more successful transition to the labour market than secondary general education.
-In practice, this trend is generally observed on average across the Central and Eastern European (CEE) countries1 and is evident in the most of individual countries.
-This is illustrated by the data on the calculated amplitudes between youth unemployment in populations with secondary vocational education and those with general secondary education (see Figure 1 and Figure 2).
+The analysis so far has provided both theoretical justification and empirical literature evidence for the notion that secondary vocational education leads to a more transition to the labour market than secondary general education.
+In practice, this trend generally observed on average across the Central and Eastern European (CEE) countries1 and is evident in the most of individual countries.
+This is illustrated by the data on calculated amplitudes between youth unemployment in populations with secondary vocational education and those with general secondary education (see Figure 1 and Figure 2).

 Figure 1.
-Amplitudes between youth unemployment for the population with secondary vocational education and the population with secondary general education and between youth unemployment for the population with secondary education and the population with tertiary education, 25-29 years, CEE countries on average, 2014 – 2022, in % Source: Author’s calculations based on Eurostat data
+Amplitudes between youth unemployment for the population with secondary vocational education and the population with secondary general education and between youth unemployment for the population with secondary education and the population with tertiary education, 25-29 years, CEE countries on average, 2014 – 2022, in %

 The calculation of the amplitudes involved two steps.
 First, it was calculated what percentage of youth unemployment for a population with general secondary education is youth unemployment for a population with vocational secondary education.
 Second, the resulting percentage for each country is subtracted from 100%.
 The positive sign associated with the amplitude means that unemployment is lower for the population with secondary vocational education than for the population with secondary general education, additionally giving an indication of the magnitude of the difference.
 The data show a general trend of increasing youth unemployment amplitudes between the population with secondary vocational and secondary general education in the CEE countries on average from 2014 to 2022, with a decrease observed in 2020.